trovares/desktop/doc/ODBC_README.md

 # ODBC Configuration for Trovares Desktop

-This document provides detailed instructions on how to configure ODBC support for the Trovares Desktop application.
+This document provides detailed instructions on how to configure ODBC (Open Database Connectivity) support for the Trovares Desktop application.

-## Overview

-ODBC (Open Database Connectivity) support enables the application to interact with various database systems via ODBC drivers.
-This guide will help you set up ODBC in the Docker environment provided by Trovares Desktop.
+ODBC support enables the desktop to interact with various database systems via ODBC drivers.

 ## Preparing ODBC Configuration Files

-To enable ODBC support, you need to set up your `odbc.ini` and `odbcinst.ini` files along with the necessary ODBC drivers.
+To enable ODBC support, the `odbc.ini` and `odbcinst.ini` files need to be set up along with the necessary ODBC drivers.
-You will need to mount all the ODBC files and drivers to `/odbc` in the container with a Docker volume mount.
+The ODBC files and drivers need to be placed in a directory which will be volume mounted to one of the desktop Docker containers.

-In our example we are going to assume you are connecting to MariaDB which has a ODBC driver called `libmaodbc.so`.
+As an example this document describes setting up MariaDB.
+Other databases are set up similarly.
+MariaDB has an ODBC driver called `libmaodbc.so`.
 This driver requires a library file called `libmariadb.so.3` to work.

 Follow these steps to prepare and configure the files:

-1. **ODBC Files and Drivers:**
+1. **Set up the ODBC Files and Drivers:**
-   - Prepare your `odbc.ini` and `odbcinst.ini` files.
-These will contain the configurations needed to establish database connections.
-   - These should be set up according to the specific requirements of the database you are connecting to.
+   - Prepare the `odbc.ini` and `odbcinst.ini` files.
+These files contain the configurations needed to establish database connections and should be set up according to the specific requirements of the database being connecting to.

-   - Obtain the ODBC drivers compatible with Debian 11 and ensure they are compatible with the architecture of your machine (e.g., x86_64, aarch64, or ppc64le).
+   - Obtain the ODBC drivers compatible with Debian 11 and ensure they are compatible with the architecture of the host machine (e.g., x86_64, aarch64, or ppc64le).

+   - The drivers and initialization files are mounted to `/odbc` in the Docker container.

-   - The obc.ini would contain a Data Source Name(DSN) and some connection information such as the driver, server, port, user, password, etc:
+   - The `obc.ini` file contains a Data Source Name (DSN) and some connection information such as the driver, server, port, user, password, etc:
      ```ini
      [MariaDB-Server]
      Description = MariaDB server